-EU-28 dependency on energy imports increased from slightly more than 40 % of gross energy consumption in 1990 to reach 54.0 % by 2015 (see Figure 3).
-Since 2004, the EU-28’s net imports of energy have been greater than its primary production; in other words, more than half of the EU-28’s gross inland energy consumption was supplied by net imports and the dependency rate exceeded 50.0 %.
+EU dependency on energy imports didn’t change much over the last decade, from 58.4 % of gross available energy in 2008 to 58.2 % in 2018 (see Figure 3).
+During the presented period, the EU’s net imports of energy have been greater than its primary production; in other words, more than half of the EU’s gross available energy was supplied by net imports and the dependency rate exceeded 50.0 %.

-As it was no longer a net exporter, Denmark’s energy dependency rate turned positive in 2013 and remained positive in 2014 and 2015, which was also the case for all of the other EU Member States (see Figure 4).
-The lowest energy dependency rates in 2015 were recorded for Estonia, Denmark, Romania and Poland (the only Member States to report dependency rates below 30.0 %).
-Cyprus, Malta and Luxembourg were (almost) entirely dependent on primary energy imports, with dependency rates that were over 90.0 %.
+As it was no longer a net exporter, Denmark’s energy dependency rate turned positive in 2013 and remained positive also in 2018, which was also the case for all of the other EU Member States (see Figure 4).
+The lowest energy dependency rates in 2018 were recorded for Estonia, Denmark, Romania and Sweden.
+Malta, Luxembourg and Cyprus were (almost) entirely dependent on primary energy imports, with dependency rates that were between 92.4 % and 97.8 %.

 Energy commodities extracted or captured directly from natural resources are called primary energy sources, while energy commodities which are produced from primary energy sources in transformation plants are called derived products.
 Primary energy production covers the national production of primary energy sources and takes place when natural resources are exploited, for example, in coal mines, crude oil fields, hydropower plants, or in the fabrication of biofuels.
 Whenever consumption exceeds primary production, the shortfall needs to be accounted for by imports of primary or derived products.